Team Penske NASCAR Cup Series Race Report

 Laps Led: 0

-Keselowski gained a position in the NASCAR Cup Series point standings, moving up to third, 67 points behind leader Joey Logano.
+The 18th-place finish dropped Keselowski one spot in the NASCAR Cup Series point standings.
+He is now fourth, 74 points behind leader and teammate, Joey Logano.

-No. 12 BODYARMOR Ford Mustang – Ryan Blaney
+No. 12 PPG Ford Mustang – Ryan Blaney

 No. 22 Shell-Pennzoil Ford Mustang – Joey Logano